-While the over-arching aim of all food safety standards is to keep consumers safe, many standards also serve secondary purposes.
-Some of the most popular food safety standards were developed by food retailers, with the aim of protecting their brands as well as keeping consumers safe.
+The over-arching aim of all food safety standards is to keep consumers safe, but most standards also have secondary aims.
+Some of the most popular food safety standards were developed by food retailing groups, and these standards were written to protect the retailers’ brands as well as keep consumers safe.
 Other standards were developed to help food businesses understand best practices and gain a way to demonstrate their excellence through independent certifications.
 Some standards include quality parameters, while others only address food safety issues.

 There are dozens of internationally accepted food safety management system standards, each with slightly different requirements.
 This can make it difficult to know which standards are ‘better’ or more suitable for your food company.

 To solve this problem, a standard for food safety standards was created by the GFSI (Global Food Safety Initiative).
 The GFSI assesses and approves food safety standards using a process called benchmarking.
-The aim of GFSI benchmarking is to define best practice in food safety standards and provide a way to compare and align different food safety standards.
+The aim of GFSI benchmarking is to define best practices for food safety standards and provide a way to compare and align different food safety standards.

 Food Fraud in Food Safety Standards

-The GFSI benchmarking requirements specify that all benchmarked standards include a vulnerability assessment for food fraud and a mitigation plan for food fraud prevention.
+The GFSI requires all benchmarked standards to require food companies to do a vulnerability assessment for food fraud and create a mitigation plan for food fraud prevention.
 Most GFSI-benchmarked standards also include details about which materials should be assessed and which types of food fraud need to be managed.

 Below you will find a table that compares the current food fraud requirements of each of the major food safety standards.

 Table 1.
-Food fraud requirements of major food safety standards, 2022.
-Click here for a pdf version.
+Food fraud requirements of major food safety standards, 2023.

 |Food types to include in food fraud prevention activities||Ingredients (implied)